“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

 The requirements for a retirement visa or professional visa (you work online) are among the easiest in the world.

-This may sound cheesy, but the reason I’m excited about Ecuador is the variety of plants, birds and new stuff.
+This may sound cheesy, but the reason I’m excited about Ecuador is the variety of plants, birds, and new stuff.
 It’s one of the MOST biodiverse areas on earth.
 Plus, there is the strange architecture and festivals!

-If you add “everything” up it’s no wonder Cuenca Ecuador is the #1 retirement destination according to International Living.
+If you add “everything” up, it’s no wonder Cuenca, Ecuador, is the #1 retirement destination according to International Living.

-If Cuenca isn’t your cup of tea there are MANY places on the beach such as Salinas that still make a great location (It’s hard for me to give up surfing).
+If Cuenca isn’t your cup of tea, there are MANY places on the beach, such as Salinas, that still make a great location (It’s hard for me to give up surfing).

-Ecuador is still a great place to “at least” check out.
 Getting outside “the bubble” and exploring the world could be a great experience.

 The largest expense might just be airfare.
 The good news is there are some really cool hacks at this place HERE to save you money with flying.

-The biggest negative (and positive) when it comes to Ecuador probably is that it helps to learn Spanish.
+The biggest negative (and positive) when it comes to Ecuador is that it helps to learn Spanish.
 I know you don’t want to learn a second language.

 You probably could get by without knowing ANY Spanish, but it sure does help!
 Plus, it’s sort of rude not to “at least” try a little.

-I “really” enjoyed traveling around Spain NOT speaking English.
+I “really” enjoyed traveling around Spain, NOT speaking English.
 It forced me NOT to talk so much.

-When it comes to HOW to learn a second language my favorite place would be this one HERE.
+When it comes to HOW to learn a second language, my favorite place would be this one HERE.
 There are free places to learn Spanish, but you’re going to get hit with LOTS of ads.

 Learning a second language is ENOUGH work that you deserve to skip ads.

-Also with this place HERE.
+Also, with this place HERE.
 There is a segment where you have to spell the words (it’s not easy).
-I take pictures of the answers the first time then go back and cheat if I have to (MUCH better).
+I take pictures of the answers the first time, then go back and cheat if I have to (MUCH better).

 It’s the best place I’ve found to learn another language.

-I hope this blog post on mosquitoes in Ecuador was helpful, bye for now.
+I hope this blog post on mosquitoes in Ecuador was helpful.
+Bye for now.